-Beginning in May 2023, Paths analysis will be discontinued in Heap.
-At that time, you will no longer be able to view existing Paths charts or create new ones.
-See our Community announcement to learn more about why we are discontinuing paths.
+Beginning in May 2023, paths analysis will be discontinued in Heap.
+At that time, you’ll no longer be able to view existing paths charts or create new ones.
+See our community announcement to learn more about why we are discontinuing paths.

 2. In the top nav, click the Journeys tab.
-The first event in your Path and any filters will be carried over automatically.
+The first event in your path chart and any filters will be carried over automatically.

 3. Below the chart results, click the + Add button.
 This will open a list of your top events, which are the most popular events at this point in this user journey.